utspect/InstaGibPlus/README.md

 **Type: bool**
 **Default: False**

-If `True`, shows a graph for simulated game-time still unconfirmed by server (top), as well as a graph for the distance players are away from where the server has them (bottom).
+If `True`, shows a graph containing statistics related to the netcode. for simulated game-time still unconfirmed by server (top), as well as a graph for the distance players are away from where the server has them (bottom).

+## bNetStatsUnconfirmedTime
+**Type: bool**
+**Default: True**

+If `True`, shows the netstats graph of the amount of simulated game-time still unconfirmed by the server.
+This graph will always be at the top.

+## bNetStatsLocationError
+**Type: bool**
+**Default: True**

+If `True`, the netstats graph will show the distance players are away from where the server has them.

+## NetStatsLocationX
+**Type: float**
+**Default: 0.5**

+Horizontal position of the netstats graph.
+Left edge of screen is 0.
+Right edge of screen is 1.

+## NetStatsLocationY
+**Type: float**
+**Default: 0.0**

+Vertical position of the netstats graph.
+Top of screen is 0.
+Bottom of screen is 1.

+## NetStatsWidth
+**Type: int**
+**Default: 511**

+Controls how wide the netstats graph is in pixel.
+Maximum value is 511.
+Each pixel represents a single frame rendered.

 ## bEnableHitMarker
 **Type: bool**